This is part of a multi-part series on Canada’s beautiful province of Nova Scotia.

 Just like Rappie ‘Pie’, this is no dessert.
 Back in ‘Ye Olde British times’, the word pudding actually meant sausage.
 Sadly I never got to try this spicy encased meat of cooked beef, pork, and other animal innards.
 The “pudding” resembles a cross between a firm paté and liverwurst.

 Probably the most intense food I tried in Nova Scotia, dulse is basically a healthy snack food of dried red algae.
 It is popular in Northern Ireland, Iceland, and the Eastern parts of Canada.
 Being a sushi lover and having had many a seaweed-wrapped maki, I though I was prepared for the ocean-like flavor.
 Wow.
 This was much more intense than I ever expected.
-Eating dulse is like eating a dried concentrated fruit roll-up of the sea…definitely an acquired taste and fittingly a hugely imported product to Japan.
-It is a good source of minerals and vitamins compared with other vegetables, contains all trace elements needed by humans, and has a high protein content.
+Eating dulse is like eating a dried, concentrated fruit roll-up of the sea…definitely an acquired taste and not surprisingly a lot of it is exported to Japan.
+It’s a good source of minerals and vitamins compared with other vegetables, contains all trace elements needed by humans, and has a high protein content.

 Also known as carrageenan moss, this is commonly used as a thickener.
 You may have seen it on your ice cream or lunch meat ingredients.
 We saw it on the beach, but didn’t actually take a bite out of it.

 And of course all types of shellfish like oysters, scallops, and lobster are quite common and plentiful in these parts.
 In fact, the hot debate of the “right” way to cook lobster rages on.
-Coming soon…a video of one Nova Scotian’s ‘right way.’
+In fact, here is a video showing the ‘right way’ to cook and eat lobster according to one Nova Scotian.

 For more info on the foods of Nova Scotia go to the Taste of Nova Scotia.